aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 # OPC UA target adapter

+The OPC UA target adapter for SFC implements an OPC UA server that exposes source data to OPC UA clients.
+It can operate in two modes: automatically generating a dynamic data model based on the incoming target data structure, or mapping the data to a custom-configured OPC UA data model.

 - [OPC UA target adapter data models and mapping](#opc-ua-target-adapter-data-models-and-mapping)
   - [Automatic model mapping](#automatic-model-mapping)
   - [Query mapping](#query-mapping)